 - Hardware acceleration for high-volume operations

 Hardware acceleration is transforming FHE from academic curiosity to production technology.
-The trend toward specialized FHE hardware will only accelerate.
+The trend toward specialized FHE hardware will only accelerate, and teams that invest in clean, modular FHE pipelines today will be best positioned to plug in dedicated silicon as it arrives.

 Ready to Go Quantum-Secure?